-- · Codes of Conduct exist for both officers and members. - Statutory Officers are in post: - o the Chief Executive as Head of Paid Service, - o the Head of Governance, Law, Property and Regulation as the Monitoring Officer - the Head of Finance as the Section 151 Officer. - The Constitution and Scheme of Delegation define the roles and responsibilities of officers and members, and sets out the rules on how the Council conducts its business - TEAM values are in place. - Council meetings are conducted in public, decisions have been properly recorded and are in the public domain
+- Codes of Conduct exist for both officers and members - Statutory Officers are in post: - o the Chief Executive as Head of Paid Service, - o Chief Operating Officer as the Monitoring Officer - o the Head of Finance and Property as the Section 151 Officer. - The Constitution and Scheme of Delegation define the roles and responsibilities of officers and members, and sets out the rules on how the Council conducts its business - TEAM values are in place.